JanMP/order-diff/Readme.md

 **order-diff** is a javascript/node. js module providing utility functions for determining the structural differences between objects and includes some utilities for applying differences across objects.
 Thanks for flitbit for create [deep-diff](http://github.com/flitbit)

+## Plan List

+* Use function for independent option, not only default or true or false.
+* Use function for scale option, not only a float for percentage.
+* Now the data not support object with circular, support circular object.

 ## Install

 ```bash